 Ecological Testing

 Dr. Sunshine Van Bael and Dr. Emily Farrer led the ecological research to determine the feasibility of growing vegetation in recycled glass sand.
-The team grew Black willow (Salix nigra), Smooth cordgrass (Spartina alterniflora), and Giant cutgrass (Zizaniopsis miliacea) in recycled glass sand, dredged sand from the MS River, and a 50/50 mixture of the two.
+The team grew Black willow (Salix nigra), Smooth cordgrass (Spartina alterniflora), Giant cutgrass (Zizaniopsis miliacea), Bald cypress (Taxodium distichum), and Giant bulrush (Schoenoplectus californicus) in recycled glass sand, dredged sand from the MS River, and a 50/50 mixture of the two.

-After 9 months of growth, the marsh grasses and willow trees grew just as well in the dredged sand treatment as they did in the mixed treatment.
+The marsh grasses and trees grew just as well in the dredged sand treatment as they did in the mixed treatment.
 This is great news, as we expect the recycled glass sand to mix with the natural sediment over time.

 Species